 Some people like to smoke a joint because of the fast onset of THC via a quick route to the bloodstream through the lungs.
 Cancer patients, for example, may seek quick relief from chemotherapy-induced nausea symptoms.
-Sometimes tinctures or edibles are preferred because they provide a more delayed onset and longer-lasting effects to smoking or vaping.
+Sometimes people prefer tinctures or edibles because they provide a more delayed onset and longer-lasting effects to smoking or vaping.

 One of the benefits of cannabis topicals is quick, predictable onset.
 Depending on which type of cannabis topicals and other factors such as where on the body they’re applied, onset of effects can happen in about 15 minutes.
-They can also be used throughout the day as needed, reapplying as soon as or even before the last dose has worn off.
+They can also be used throughout the day as needed.
+Feel free to reapply as soon as or even before the last dose has worn off.